 Some blood in the hours right after your surgery is normal.
 However, wisdom teeth bleeding should stop within four hours.
 If blood flow doesn't stop, then you should contact your dentist or surgeon.
 Red-tinted saliva is still OK at that point.

-What complications can happen during recovery?
+What complications can happen post wisdom teeth removal?

 Besides swelling and discomfort, the most common complication is dry socket.
 To prevent this, make sure not to smoke, drink from a straw, or eat solid foods too soon after extraction.

 Another complication that could happen includes an infection.
 An infection can happen if you don't stay hydrated, or you breathe too much through your mouth.
 This will result in a dry mouth, which creates a wonderful place for infection-causing bacteria to proliferate.

 You might also experience nerve damage after you get a tooth pulled.
 Nerve injuries can cause pain or numbness.
 Usually, it's temporary but if the pain or numbness lasts for more than 6 weeks, that means it's likely permanent.